-Assistive technology is any tool that helps a student work around his issues.
-These could include a laptop, voice recognition software and electronic math worksheets.
+Assistive technology is any tool that helps students work around their issues.
+These could include a laptop, voice recognition software, or electronic math worksheets.

-Average range is a term therapists use when testing a child for learning issues.
-If a child falls below the “average range” for reading, for instance, it may mean he has a reading disability.
+Average range is a term therapists use when testing a child for learning differences.
+If the results fall below the average range for reading or listening comprehension, for instance, it may mean a child has a or language disorder.

 DSM-5 stands for The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition.
-The DSM-5 (also called DSM-V) is the guide doctors and specialists use to diagnose learning disabilities.
+(It is also called DSM-V.) This is the guide doctors and specialists use to diagnose learning, attention, and behavior disorders.

 Intelligence quotient (IQ) is an intelligence test score.
-Most kids with learning and attention issues have an average or above-average IQ.
+Most kids who learn and think differently have an average or above-average IQ.

-Screening is often the first step in determining whether a child has a learning issue.
-It may include observation, interviews, a brief written test and a review of school and health records.
+Screening is often the first step in determining whether a child has a learning difference.
+It may include observation, interviews, a brief written test, and a review of school and health records.